Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Results

 Map diversity also plays a significant role.
-As shown in Fig.~\ref{fig:city_diversity_plot} and Table~\ref{tab:city_delta_energy_compact} (Appendix~\ref{app:tables}), Cardiff achieves the most stable performance, with QAHS–Gurobi gaps remaining below $0.8\%$ even for large $n$, reflecting the advantages of its uniform grid-like topology.
-By contrast, Košice, with its irregular intersections and denser connectivity, exhibits larger gaps (exceeding $1.0\%$ for $n > 5,\!000$), indicating that solver performance is more sensitive in irregular, heterogeneous networks.
-This is a critical observation: the QUBO graph must be embedded onto the solver’s physical graph (topology), and this embedding step often becomes the bottleneck that impacts solution quality, as also noted in \cite{Silva2021, Chitty2024}.
+As shown in Figure~\ref{fig:city_diversity_plot} and Table~\ref{tab:city_delta_energy_compact} (Appendix~\ref{app:tables}), Cardiff achieves the most stable performance, with $\Delta$E remaining below $0.83\%$ even for large $n$, reflecting the advantages of its more regular topology.
+By contrast, Košice, with its irregular intersections and denser connectivity, exhibits larger energy gaps, indicating that solver performance is more sensitive in irregular, heterogeneous networks.
+This is an important observation, as the QUBO graph must be embedded onto the solver's physical topology.
+This embedding step often becomes a bottleneck that can impact solution quality, as also reported in~\cite{Silva2021, Chitty2024}.

 To better assess the system-wide traffic impact, we next compare solvers in terms of congestion cost (Eq.~\ref{eq:cong_cost}), a metric combining route penalties and congestion scores.
-Route penalties capture the extra travel time relative to the shortest option for each vehicle, while congestion scores quantify leader--follower conflicts on shared road segments.
-Fig.~\ref{fig:overall_congestion_plot} shows that both QAHS and Gurobi substantially reduce congestion relative to random or shortest-duration baselines, with Gurobi generally achieving the lowest overall cost and QAHS producing near-optimal results.
-This provides an additional perspective: consistently assigning vehicles to their shortest-duration routes may appear optimal for individuals but, at the system level, it amplifies congestion by forcing many vehicles onto the same high-demand segments.
-In contrast, optimization-based approaches balance individual travel time with network-wide interactions, leading to lower overall congestion.
+Figure~\ref{fig:overall_congestion_plot} shows that both QAHS and Gurobi substantially reduce the overall congestion cost relative to the random and shortest-duration baselines, with Gurobi achieving the lowest overall cost.\footnote{The random and shortest-duration strategies are used as baselines because they follow naturally from the proposed QUBO formulation and available route alternatives.
+Evaluating more advanced congestion-aware heuristics would require additional algorithm design and is therefore left for future work.} The decomposition of the objective function further reveals that the congestion component dominates the total cost and grows approximately as $\mathcal{O}(n^2)$ due to pairwise vehicle interactions, whereas the duration penalty grows only as $\mathcal{O}(n)$ and therefore contributes a comparatively smaller fraction of the objective value as the problem size increases.
+These results provide an additional perspective: assigning every vehicle to its shortest-duration route may appear optimal from an individual perspective, but at the system level, it increases congestion by concentrating traffic on the same high-demand road segments.
+In contrast, system-oriented optimization allows some vehicles to take slightly longer routes to distribute traffic more evenly across the network, thereby reducing overall congestion.